-Students who are victims of crimes may also pursue recourse through either the Office of Institutional Equity or the NMSU Student Judicial System.
+Students who are victims of crimes may also pursue recourse through either the Office of Institutional Equity.
 While these are not a substitute for the criminal justice system, they afford students the opportunity to have their side heard in a less formal environment.
-If an accused student is found to have violated the Student Code of Conduct by engaging in forcible or nonforcible sex offenses or other violations, he or she may be subject to disciplinary action.
+If an accused student is found to have violated the Student Code of Conduct by engaging in forcible or non-forcible sex offenses or other violations, he or she may be subject to disciplinary action.
 The level of disciplinary action administered depends on the specific circumstances of the case, but can range from warnings and attendance at mandatory programs up to and including expulsion from NMSU.
 Both the victim and accused are afforded the same opportunities within the student judicial process, including the ability to have others present during disciplinary proceedings, and both shall be informed of the outcome of any campus disciplinary proceedings alleging sexual assault.
-Students interested in this course of action may call the Student Judicial Services Office at 575-646-1722, the office responsible for upholding the Student Code of Conduct.
+Students interested in this course of action may call the Office of Institutional Equity at 575-646-3635, the office responsible for upholding the Student Code of Conduct.
 At NMSU Grants, call the Vice President for Student Services office at 505-287-6628.
 As always, students may also contact the Police Department for assistance and guidance.

-Any NMSU officials who becomes aware that a person has been the victim of a sexual assault or other crime on the NMSU campus is encouraged to assist the person in notifying the police department if the victim so desires, or if the victim is unable to do so (e.g., due to physical or mental incapacitation).
+Any NMSU officials who becomes aware that a person has been the victim of a sexual assault or other crime on the NMSU campus is required to assist the person in notifying the police department, or if the victim is unable to do so (e.g., due to physical or mental incapacitation).
 In no case shall any university official discourage reporting of a crime to police when the victim wants to file a report.